albrecht-j/jupyter-aj/README.md

 # jupyter-aj
 This repository provides a snapcraft build for the jupyter project.

-## Bosch Rexroth ctrlX CORE Supprt
+## Bosch Rexroth ctrlX CORE Support
 This snap works best with the ctrlX CORE from Bosch Rexroth and is integrated into the environment

 ## Build